Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/protein_struct_pred/best-practices-alphafold.md

 ---
 title: Best practices for presenting and sharing AlphaFold models in a paper
 description: Have you recently started using AlphaFold and want to include its structural predictions in your paper, but don't know the best way to do so?
-In this short guide, we clarify what you should include so That your work is clear and reproducible for the reader.
+In this short guide, we clarify what you should include so that your work is clear and reproducible for the reader.
 type: guide
 contributors: [James Lingford]
 affiliations: [Monash University]